 - The prevalence of chronic pain is projected to increase as Australia’s population ages.

 There is a huge economic cost to all this pain and a massive impact on our quality of life.

-If pain persists it can result in anxiety and depression and, as we are witnessing, addiction to opioids for pain relief has reached epidemic levels with a staggering 1.9 million Australian adults beginning to take prescription opioids every year*.
+Chronic or persistent pain can result in anxiety and depression and, as we are witnessing, addiction to opioids for pain relief has reached epidemic levels with a staggering 1.9 million Australian adults beginning to take prescription opioids every year*.